 Overview

-Galen Bergsten is a graduate student at the University of Arizona's Lunar and Planetary Laboratory.
-They work with Prof. Ilaria Pascucci to study exoplanet demographics, with a focus on the occurrence rate of Earth-sized habitable zone planets.
+My name's Galen, and I'm a graduate student at the University of Arizona's Lunar and Planetary Laboratory.
+I work with Prof. Ilaria Pascucci to study exoplanet demographics, with a focus on the occurrence rate of Earth-sized habitable zone planets.

 Research